thomastaylor312/personal-blog/content/post/hammer-meet-nail-the-overuse-of-crds/index.md

 a piece of software works in a way that is best for that software, not how it fits into Kubernetes.

+Look, I know there's nuance here, and I know there are many caveats with no perfect answers.
+But can we at least admit that maybe things have gone a bit too far?
+Here's how I want you to think about
+it:

-The key takeaway here: If you have a piece of software that does something only Kubernetes does or actually depends on Kubernetes (i.e. you've built a platform that runs on Kubernetes), then sure, use CRDs.
+**The core rule**: If you have a piece of software that does something only Kubernetes does or actually depends on Kubernetes (i.e. you've built a platform that runs on Kubernetes), then sure, use CRDs.
 But if it isn't something that only Kubernetes does, then build a normal API and use that instead.

+Ask yourself these questions before reaching for CRDs:

+- Am I extending Kubernetes itself, or am I just trying to store data/configuration?
+- Would this functionality make sense without Kubernetes in the picture?
+- Am I building a platform that orchestrates Kubernetes resources, or am I building an application that just happens to run on Kubernetes?
+- Will eventual consistency and reconciliation loops actually work for my use case, or do I need synchronous/streaming operations?
+- What happens when something newer (or totally different) comes along, does betting on CRDs help, or hurt, my users down the line?

-I know there is nuance, and I know there are many caveats with no perfect answers.
-But can we at least admit that maybe things have gone a bit too far?
-There are so many interesting tools out there that are, at worst, handcuffing themselves, and, at least, taking on a lot of unnecessary technical debt trying to make the round peg of their project fit into the square hole of Kubernetes.
-I'm not saying you should throw out all your CRDs or that any project is bad.
-But please, for all our sanity, think twice before creating yet another CRD.
+So many promising tools end up handcuffing themselves, or at the very least, take on a pile of unnecessary technical debt, trying to make the round peg of their project fit into the square hole of Kubernetes.
+I’m not saying you should torch your CRDs, or that using them is always wrong.
+But for the love of software (and our collective sanity), pause and really _think twice_ before reaching for another CRD.
+A little reflection up front can save a lot of pain later on.

+UPDATE (05/27/25): Clarified the example of 180 CRDs and the conclusion to be more clear about the core rule based on some great feedback I received.